grahamperrin/proj-laptop/README.md

 ### What exactly is covered in the planned work?
 The scope will be unpacked month by month as we make progress, focusing on where the most high-value functionality can be achieved with the resources and support that we have available.
 Our roadmap will contain work items that are candidates for future months.

+### Are the dates on the roadmap guaranteed?
+No, these are high-level placeholders to help us visualise our intended order of work and to help share our plans with the community.
+The actual date of delivery on any item will be subject to change based on project progress and other factors.

 ### Who will be doing the work?

 The Foundation will be managing staff and a group of contracted FreeBSD developers to work on different functional areas to deliver regular updates to the laptop experience.